Sage-Bionetworks/synapsePythonClient/docs/S3Storage.rst

     pip install boto3

-2. Update your Synapse client configuration file (typically ".synapseConfig" in your $HOME directory unless otherwise configured) with the following (adding the [transfer] section if it is not already present), or configure it on a per Synapse client object basis by setting the **use_boto_sts_transfers** property.
+2. To enable automatic transfers on all uploads and downloads, update your Synapse client configuration file (typically “.synapseConfig” in your $HOME directory, unless otherwise configured) with the [transfer] section, if it is not already present.
+To leverage STS/boto3 transfers on a per Synapse client object basis, set the **use_boto_sts_transfers** property.

   .. code-block::